Yumiri Hanamori

 Yumiri Hanamori (花守 ゆみり, Hanamori Yumiri) is a Japanese voice actress.
 She used the alias Rimiyu (りみゆ) – her given name spelled backwards – in her debut, "The Second Audition".

 Career

 Hanamori became interested in acting during her second year in high school.

 In 2015, she served as the 62nd personality of Radio Flush.
-In 2016, Hanamori made her anime film debut in Garakowa: Restore the World, where she voiced as Remo, the female protagonist.
-On October 22, 2015, Hanamori walked through the red carpet with producer Masashi Ishihama and Ryoichi Ishihara as a part of the Garakowa voice cast at the Tokyo International Film Festival.
+In 2016, Hanamori made her anime film debut in Garakowa: Restore the World, where she voiced Remo, the female protagonist.
+On October 22, 2015, Hanamori walked through the red carpet with producer Masashi Ishihama and writer Ryoichi Ishihara as a part of the Garakowa voice cast at the Tokyo International Film Festival.

 Hanamori was affiliated to Pony Canyon Artists / Swallow.
 In 2017, she switched her affiliation to m&i.
 On November 1, 2019, it was announced that Hanamori would be "graduating" from Re:Stage! due to a knee injury.

 On July 10, 2022, Hanamori tested positive for COVID-19.